 Boilers and water heaters are sometimes referred to interchangeably, but there are notable differences between these two home comfort systems.
-While steam or hot water boilers can be used to heat water, they’re more commonly used to heat indoor air.
+While steam or hot water boilers can be used water heater, they’re more commonly used to heat indoor air.

 On the other hand, tank-style and tankless water heaters are exclusively designed to heat water for use throughout a home.
 Follow along as we discuss the differences between a boiler and water heater, including proper maintenance for each system.